Full Licensee helping youngster to get on the air.

 The Full License.

-Many privileges and responsibilities come with a Full Licence, including a higher power limit and operating in many other Countries without further formal application.
+Many privileges and responsibilities come with a Full Licence, including a higher power limit (1Kw)now and operating in many other Countries without further formal application.
+Operating abroad is a real thrill and a privilege not afforded to the lower class of licence.
 A technical exam has to be passed that requires serious study for success, so you must be prepared to invest a good amount of time and effort in your studies.
 When studying for the Advanced Radio Communications exam there is no requirement to take a formal training course, this is because the examination is entirely theory based, with no practical training element.
-Assessment is by a written or online examination paper of 62 multiple choice questions each with four possible responses.
+Assessment is by an online examination paper of 58 multiple choice questions each with four possible responses.
+A time of 2 hours is allowed.

 Sign up today